m4rc1e/Libre-Caslon-Text/docs/2018-10-22-experiments/README.md

 ### Importing the Display into the Libre Caslon Text GlyphsApp source

 I suspected that the baseline wouldn't change in InDesign if the fonts were exported from the same GlyphsApp source.
-So, I imported LC Display into the LC Text sourcefile, then exported these.
+So, I imported LC Display into the LC Text source file, then exported these.

 Unfortunately, InDesign is computing the text box sizing based on the height of the lowercase /d in each font style ... so the baseline *does* shift when the style is changed.